ChenguK/newfavoritevideo/README.md

 # Getting Started

 To create this app, I used the wireframes (pictured below) as a guide for what I thought was possible in this framework.
-I laid out my page using Materialize to built the skeleton of the idea.
+I laid out my page using Materialize to build the skeleton of the idea.

 # Installation Instructions